statechannels/statechannels/packages/web3torrent/notes/channels-integration.md

 ### Channel setup

-Uploader: Upon the first request for data of an unkown peer, choke them and send them a `STOP` notification (which is a prompt for a payment).
-Also create a new, unidirectional payment channel with me (the uploader) as the "beneficiary", and the peer (the downloader) as the "payer".
+Uploader: Upon the first request for data of an unkown peer; create a new, unidirectional payment channel with me (the uploader) as the "beneficiary", and the peer (the downloader) as the "payer".
 This action is associated with the `paymentChannelClient.createChannel()` API call.
+Then choke the downloader and send them a `STOP` notification (which is a prompt for a payment).

 Downloader: When the "ChannelProposed" event fires, automatically join that channel.

 ### Payments

 Uploader: if a payment is received, "accept" it.
+Then unchoke the downloader and send a START notification.

 Downloader: if a STOP is received, make a payment corresponding to some fixed number of bytes.